-12.1-1 Bylaws
+12.1.1 Bylaws

-These Bylaws are amended when a majority vote of those voting from the active staff is sustained by the governing body.
+- These Bylaws are amended when a majority vote of those voting from the active staff is sustained by the governing body.
+The member voting shall occur at a CW meeting - 12.1.2 Rules and Regulations, Supplemental Attachments Amendments to the Medical Staff Rules and Regulations, the Supplemental Attachments, and any other documents pertaining to the operation of the Medical Staff are amended when a majority of the voting members of the CW are sustained by the governing body.
 The member voting shall occur at a CW meeting.

-12.1-2 Rules and Regulations, Supplemental Attachments

-Amendments to the Medical Staff Rules and Regulations, the Appointment and Privileging Supplemental Attachments, and any other supplemental attachments documents pertaining to the operation of the Medical Staff are amended when a majority of the voting members of the CW are sustained by the governing body.
-The member voting shall occur at a CW meeting.

-12.2 FORMATTING
+12.2 FORMATTING TECHNICAL AND EDITORIAL CORRECTIONS